 One of my crutches actually snapped when going up a flight of stairs.
 I fell down and hit a wall, I ended up returning to the hospital for treatment. — Patient

 Kinex solves this problem by magnetically joining two crutches together using a set of four clips.
-The patient maintains full use of the supporting crutch, and stability whilst holding onto the handrail.
-The second crutch remains out of the way as it’s supported.
+The patient maintains full use of one crutch, and stability whilst holding onto the handrail.
+And the second crutch remains out of the way.

-The orange Kinex clips go on one crutch and the green Kinex clips go on the other.
+The orange Kinex clips fit onto one crutch, and the green Kinex clips fit onto the other.
+An orange clip will always magnetise with a green clip.
 Colour coding means that you know which two will magnetise together.
-An orange clip will always magnetise with a green clip.
 No trial and error.

 After my hip replacement surgery, I’ve always feared using crutches on our stairs due to the pain.
 Kinex was easy to fit and use as the magnets do all the work.
 I now feel more secure whilst on the stairs and not a prisoner in my own home! — Carlene, long term crutch user

 The clips are simple, but let’s dive into some of the details.

 There is a gap between the surface of the magnet and the front face of Kinex, meaning the magnets never touch.
 This is to prevent the magnets from cracking as they come together.